mariobreskic/mariobreskic/README.md

 - 👋 Hi, I’m @mariobreskic
-- 👀 I’m interested in graphic design and semiotics
+- 👀 I’m interested in {Computational Programmatic} × {Communication Graphic} × Design
-- 🌱 I’m currently learning python and processing
+- 🌱 I’m currently learning js, processing, and python
-- 💞️ I’m looking to collaborate on processing
+- 💞️ I’m looking to collaborate on {Computational Programmatic} × {Communication Graphic} × Design
 - 📫 How to reach me is easiest by mail hallo(a)mariobreskic.de

 <!---